Penalty card: Floorball

-In floorball, a red card is results in the player being ejected from the game and his/her team being penalised with a 5-minute bench penalty.
-In floorball, the red card can be linked with 3 different types of Match Penalties (MP 1, 2 and 3).
-MP1 is linked with violent play during the game, such as heavy hits (pushing) against the goal-cage or boarding; this penalty does not cause additional suspension in the tournament.
-MP2 is linked with offences such as sabotage of the game, mild brawl (no punches), and is also given when a player receives his/her second 5-minute bench penalty; this match penalty causes an automatic 1-game suspension.
-MP3 is linked with vulgar conduct, such as insulting the referee, another player or spectators, violent conduct that is not directly linked with play (such as punching an opponent); this match penalty causes an automatic 1-game suspension, and is further reviewed by a disciplinary committee that can penalise the player with additional suspension.
+In floorball, a red card results in the player being ejected from the game and his/her team being penalised with a major 4-minute bench penalty.
+In floorball, the red card can be linked with 2 different types of Match Penalties.
+Technical match penalty is linked with playing with wrong equipment or etc. technical faults; this penalty does not cause additional suspension in the tournament.
+Match penalty is linked with offences such as sabotage of the game, mild brawl (no punches), and is also given when a player receives his/her second major 4-minute bench penalty also with vulgar conduct, such as insulting the referee, another player or spectators, violent conduct that is not directly linked with play (such as punching an opponent); this match penalty causes an automatic 1-game suspension, and is further reviewed by a disciplinary committee that can penalise the player with additional suspension.

 Gaelic games

 In camogie, Gaelic football, hurling and ladies' Gaelic football a red card (cárta dearg) is given to players for serious fouls and violent conduct.
-A player who receives two yellow cards in a single game is sent off and receives a red card.
+A player who receives two yellow cards in a single game, or a yellow card and then a black card, is sent off and receives a red card.
 Red and yellow cards were introduced to Gaelic games following an incident during the 1995 All-Ireland Senior Football Championship Final when the referee sent Charlie Redmond from the field of play but he refused to leave.